Risk Factors Dashboard

 In 2001, we began research and development of a high density, natural aquaculture system that is not dependent on ocean water to provide quality, fresh shrimp every week, 52 weeks a year.
 Our initial system was successful, but we determined that it would not be economically feasible due to high operating costs.
 Over the next several years, using the knowledge we gained from developing the first system, we developed a shrimp production system that eliminated the high costs associated with the previous system.
 We have continued to refine this technology, eliminating bacteria and other problems that affect recirculating systems, and now have a successful shrimp-growing process.
 We have produced thousands of pounds of shrimp over the years in order to develop a design that will consistently produce quality shrimp that grow to a large size at a specific rate of growth.
 This included experimenting with various types of natural live and synthesized feed supplies before selecting the most appropriate nutritious and reliable combination.
 It also included utilizing monitoring and control automation equipment to minimize labor costs and to provide the necessary oversight for proper regulation of the shrimp environment.

 On March 18, 2020, our research and development plant in La Coste, Texas was destroyed by a fire.
 The Company believed that it was caused by a natural gas leak, but the fire was so extensive that the cause was never determined.
 No one was injured as a result of the fire.
 The majority of the damage was to our pilot production plant, which comprised approximately 35,000 square feet of the total size of the production facilities at the La Coste location, but the fire did not impact the separate greenhouse, reservoirs, or utility buildings.
 The Company used the proceeds from its subsequent insurance claim to rebuild a 40,000 square foot production building at the La Coste facility and to repurchase the equipment needed to replace what was lost in the fire.
 The Company further refined the electrocoagulation system for installation in the Texas and later in its Iowa shrimp production facilities.
-The Company began making regular weekly sales of live shrimp from the Iowa production facility in November 2021 and from the Texas production facility in June 2022.
+The Company began developing a live shrimp delivery system from the Iowa production facility in November 2021 and from the Texas production facility.
+In 2023, the Company changed the focus of the Texas facility into a research and development center.
+The Company increased production from the Iowa facility in 2024

 6